erxes/erxes/docs/docs/developer/developing-integration-plugins.md

 :::caution

-Before you're moving forward, please have a read the **<a href="https://docs.erxes.io/docs/developer/developing-plugins">guideline</a>** how you create your own plugin and check out one of our existing integrations available at the **<a href="https://erxes.io/marketplace">marketplace</a>** called IMAP which can be found **<a href="https://github.com/erxes/erxes-community/tree/dev/packages">here</a>** as we're going to use IMAP integration as example.
+Before you're moving forward, please have a read the **<a href="https://docs.erxes.io/docs/developer/developing-plugins">guideline</a>** how you create your own plugin and check out one of our existing integrations available at the **<a href="https://erxes.io/marketplace">marketplace</a>** called IMAP which can be found **<a href="https://github.com/erxes/erxes-community/tree/dev/packages">here</a>** as we're going to use IMAP integration as an example.

 :::